ihsanul1234/c-contact-manager/README.md

 ## **Prerequisites**

 You need a C compiler installed on your system.
-The most common one is *gcc*, which is part of the GNU Compiler Collection.
+The most common one is `gcc` , which is part of the GNU Compiler Collection.
 ## **Compilation**

 1. Clone the repository or download the main.c file to your computer.
 2. Open your terminal or command prompt and navigate to the directory where the file is located.
 3. Run the following command to compile the source code into an executable file named contact_manager:

-'gcc main.c -o contact_manager'
+`gcc main.c -o contact_manager`

 ## **Running the Application**